 It just didn’t make a whole lot of sense to have both actresses change their hair to colors that were not even true to Huie’s book.
 But when Jane called Adler and suggested that Agnes remain a redhead and Jane go platinum,

 “He sounded annoyed that I’d gotten him so early in the morning and told me to forget it.
 ‘Just do as you’re told,’ he said.”

 Adler’s refusal to even discuss the situation with Jane made her want to be “on the decision-making side” of filmmaking, something she would have the chance to do with Russ-Field productions.

 Jane’s frustrations with Adler aside, the filming of The Revolt of Mamie Stover was a happy experience.
-You can’t complain too much about a film with location shooting in Hawaii, and costumes by the great Billy Travilla!
-And to top it off, Jane had a ball working with two of her favorite friends from the Hollywood crowd, director Raoul Walsh, and Richard Egan.
+The film was shot on location in Hawaii, with beautiful costumes designed by the great Billy Travilla.
+And Jane had a ball working with two of her favorite friends from the Hollywood crowd, director Raoul Walsh, and Richard Egan.

 Jane and Raoul Walsh on The Revolt of Mamie Stover

 The friendship between Jane and Raoul Walsh started with the previous year’s The Tall Men (1955).
 Despite Walsh’s reputation for toughness, he and Jane hit it off right away:

 “I’d heard what a tough director he was to work with and found him instead to be a marshmallow with my kind of humor.
 Raoul had had an accident years before and wore a patch over his right eye.
 He rolled his own cigarettes, and would snap, ‘Take it before they forget it,’ after a single rehearsal.
 Who wouldn’t love him?”